RHSV Council

 Rosalie is an adjunct senior lecturer and publishes and presents widely for different audiences in History education and Australian history, especially history of Australian education and WWI.

 She has worked in History education for over 40 years.
 For 25 years, she helped facilitate the development of specialist teachers of History at Monash University for Australian and overseas schools, retiring at the end of 2021.
-She is a Fellow and currently the Vice-President of the Royal Historical Society of Victoria, as well as Chair of its Historical Societies Support Committee.
-She has served on the RHSV Council since 2014 and is currently one of two delegates to the Federation of Australian Historical Societies (2020- ).
+She has served on the RHSV Council since 2014, is a past Vice-President and past Chair of the Historical Societies Support Committee, remaining active on that committee.
+She is currently President of the Federation of Australian Historical Societies and one of two delegates.
 She is a past President of the History Teachers’ Association of Victoria (6 years), a past Board member of it (further 24 years) and a Life Member.
 She is Victoria’s representative on the Council of the Australian National Museum of Education (2015- ), is a past Vice-President of the History Teachers’ Association of Australia, formerly being its delegate to the Australian Historical Association (2010-20), and has received many awards for her work.

 Steven Campbell-Wright